Alynn022/lynns_list/README.md

 Our learning goal was to build this application using a new technology that none of us had previous experience with.
 We chose TypeScript.

 ## Individual Reflection
-Ali - My learning goals were to continue gaining experience with React and dynamically rendering based on user input.
+Ali - My goals were to learn how to work with a strongly typed language, continue gaining experience with React functional and class components, and to make our app dynamic based on user input.

 Daniel - My primary learning goal over the course of this project was to gain an understanding of strongly typed languages via Typescript.
 I also wanted to continue transferring the staples I learned in VanillaJS to React.